 This information is vital to preserving the voice of today’s advertisers so that internet users can understand how paid advertising works.

-We also hope this data has given you enough information to determine how to select an ad blocker that allows you to whitelist and filter as needed, giving you more control of the ads you see.
+We also hope these ad blocker usage statistics have given you enough information to determine how to select an ad blocker that allows you to whitelist and filter as needed, giving you more control of the ads you see.